metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ### Creating and minting to a tree

 Anyone can create a tree using `create_tree` and then they are the tree owner.
 They can also delegate authority to another wallet.

+### Merkle proofs

 After an NFT is minted, for any operations that modify the NFT, Merkle proofs must be sent to validate the Merkle tree changes.
 Bubblegum is an Anchor program and makes use of the remaining accounts feature for Merkle proofs.
-They are added as 32-byte Keccak256 hash values that represent the nodes from the Merkle tree that are required to calculate a new Merkle root.
+They are added as remaining account Pubkeys that are 32-byte Keccak256 hash values that represent the nodes from the Merkle tree that are required to calculate a new Merkle root.

 ### Creator verification